uroybd/topobon/src/site/notes/Personal/Reading/Notes and Highlights/Against Interpretation and Other Essays by Susan S.md

 ### Time: 2021-11-18 21:36
 Why do we read a writer’s journal?
 Because it illuminates his books?
-Often it does not.More likely, simply because of the rawness of the journal form, even when it is written with an eye to future publication.
+Often it does not.
+More likely, simply because of the rawness of the journal form, even when it is written with an eye to future publication.
 Here we read the writer in the first person; we encounter the ego behind the masks of ego in an author’s works.
 No degree of intimacy in a novel can supply this, even when the author writes in the first person or uses a third person which transparently points to himself.

 ### Time: 2021-11-19 13:56